grafana/tutorials/tutorials/build-a-data-source-plugin.md

-summary: Build a data source plugin
+summary: See how to add support for your own data sources.
 id: build-a-data-source-plugin
 categories: Plugins
 tags: beginner